quasar098/midi-playground/README.md

 for instructions on CLI tool, use `python3 main.py -h`

 there are different CLI flags that you can use, like `-c` for camera mode

+## todo

+- see entire map at the end
+- themes (dark mode, light mode, rainbow, chaos, neon, etc)
+- make it a playable game
+- midi text events at specific timestamps to change the speed of the cube
+- light switch that turns on and off at each bounce ? idk would be cool